EFL STATEMENT: COVID-19 TEST RESULTS

-The EFL can confirm that 1,014 players and staff from all 24 Championship clubs have been tested for COVID-19 over the course of the last 72 hours, with two individuals testing positive from one club.
+Following the latest round of COVID-19 testing, the EFL can confirm that 1,030 players and club staff have been tested over the course of Monday 25th, Tuesday 26th and Wednesday 27th May, with three individuals testing positive from two clubs.

 Those players or club staff who have tested positive will now self-isolate in line with the guidelines provided by the EFL and only those who have tested negative will be permitted to enter training ground facilities.